Federico Cesi: Cesi and Astronomy

 Shortly after the founding of the Accademia dei Lincei, the founding members began their first major project.
 In August of 1603, Cesi and his compatriots began design and construction of a large astrolabe to which they referred to as "The Planisphere or the Great Astrolabe."
 The astrolabe's construction only lasted about two months, finishing on October 12.
 Upon completion, the three co-founders used the astrolabe to embark on their first philosophical task.
 The Linceans sought to align society with Christianity and Platonic philosophy.
 They believed that Catholicism and Aristotelianism had been causing a deterioration of contemporary knowledge and moral values.
 They trusted that replacing these ideologies could be countered by enforcing Plato's philosophy outlined in the Timaeus, describing the connections between man and the universe.
-Only a few years after their work began,1604-1608, the Holy Council tried Cesi's colleague, Joannes van Heeck, for heresy.
-During this trial, Federico's father sent van Heeck from Rome and halted his sons work until 1609.
+Only a few years after their work began, 1604–1608, the Holy Council tried Cesi's colleague, Joannes van Heeck, for heresy.
+During this trial, Federico's father sent van Heeck from Rome and halted his son's work until 1609.